iamsathyaseelan/My-Agro/README.md

 Siva prakash.M
 # How to test this application
-Its so easy to test this application.All you need is server.it may be localhost or any server
-1. Download and install WAMP server and copy all the files to WWW directory.
+Its so easy to test this application.All you need is server.it may be localhost or any server 1.Download and install WAMP server and copy all the files to WWW directory.
-2. Open phpmyadmin in localhost and create database with name of myagro
-3. Then import SQL file into database.
+2.Open phpmyadmin in localhost and create database with name of myagro 3.Then import SQL file into database.
-4. Open localhost and navigate to our app by giving url in address bar URL: http://localhost/myagro
+4.Open localhost and navigate to our app by giving url in address bar URL: http://localhost/myagro
 # Our wish
 We feel very hapy to participate in this contest.
 Thank you.